nehiljain/100-days-of-code/notes/airflow-blog2.md

 ## Deployment and Maintenance

+1. Python 3 or 2 or either?

+In my experience I have found that airflow is written for python 3 compatibility and it is easier to work if your business logic is written in python 3 as well.
+It is not strictly required but it makes your life easier as a developer.
+For example, after you import airflow in your code, all the python 2 relevant functions are aliased as described in [Python Future Docs](http://python-future.org/standard_library_imports.html#standard-library-imports).
+The file in airflow codebase where this happens is [airflow/configuration.py](https://github.com/apache/incubator-airflow/blob/master/airflow/configuration.py#L35)

-Log maintenance
+2. Log maintenance/cleanup?

+Airflow has recently changed their logging module and made a lot of improvements.
+Give this [apace airflow update](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md#logging-update) a quick read to understand the minutae.

-Kill/Halt tasks when killed in the UI from webserver DB instance and task maintenance
+3. Kill/Halt tasks when killed in the UI from webserver?

+4. DB instance and task maintenance

-Decoupling code deployment with airflow deployment
+5. Decoupling code deployment with airflow deployment